-Requesting that a color test is performed and is satisfactory on an inconspicuous area before cleaning is recommended as OKA cannot take responsibility for third party damage or discoloration.
+- We recommend requesting that a color test is performed on an inconspicuous area before any professional cleaning commences, as OKA cannot take responsibility for third party damage or discoloration.

 - Do not dry clean or wash covers unless it is specifically stated that you can, as doing so could result in a loss of fire-retardant properties and cause fabric durability issues.

 - Remove all spills immediately.
-Blot liquid spills with a clean, dry, white cloth; work towards the centre of the spill.
+Blot liquid spills with a clean, dry, white cloth, working towards the center of the spill.
 Do not rub or use abrasive cleaners as this may damage the furniture.
 Should the piece become stained or suffer other damage, we recommend seeking professional advice or help.

 - Avoid sitting on the arms or edges of the furniture as this may cause distortion.
 Pushing feet against or placing on the piece may cause damage to the arm or frame.